Orden4/WCSharp/Docs/WCSharp.Lightnings/WCSharp.Lightnings.Lightning.Active.md

 ## Lightning.Active Property

-Indicates the active state of this IPeriodicAction.
+Indicates the active state of this [IPeriodicDisposableAction](../WCSharp.Events/WCSharp.Events.IPeriodicDisposableAction.md 'WCSharp.Events.IPeriodicDisposableAction').
 Set this to false to disable and dispose this instance.

 ```csharp
 public bool Active { get; set; }